 TELL US ABOUT YOUR FAMILY:

 My wife Jo-Lynn and I have been married since 1997.
 We have three kids.
 Jackson is in junior high.
-Zachariah is a freshman in high school.
-And our oldest is Payton who is a Freshman at Liberty University.
+Zachariah is a sophomore in high school.
+And our oldest is Payton who is a sophomore at Liberty University.

 WHAT IS YOUR IDEA OF A PERFECT DAY OFF?